2019 SOUTH AFRICAN SURF TOUR (SAST)

-Surfing South Africa will use the SAST to continue to develop a competitive attitude of young South African surfers and use the mechanics of the SAST to prepare these surfers for competition in World Surf League events.
+Surfing South Africa will continue to use the SAST to develop a competitive attitude among young South African surfers and will use the mechanics of the SAST to prepare these surfers for competition in World Surf League events.

 In order to determine the annual SAST Champions in each division points will be allocated based on the rating of each event.
 SAST events will be rated from 1A upwards.
 The higher the rating the more points awarded.

-The top three surfers in each Division after the ratings have been fairly adjusted at the end of each year and will be named the South African Surf Tour Champions in their respective divisions.
+The top surfers in each Division after the ratings have been adjusted at the end of each year will be named the South African Surf Tour Champions in their respective divisions.

 BENEFITS OF JOINING THE SAST

 - Affiliation to the SAST is in South African Rands.